ajmastra/cs-386-event-pulse/project_documentation/d7-validation.md

   - Ease of use: 8
   - Liklihood of use in day to day: 6

-**User 3**:
+**User 3**: William After
 - **Task Completetion Times:**
-  - Create an Account:
+  - Create an Account: 30 seconds
-  - Fill out Questionairre:
+  - Fill out Questionairre: 10 seconds
-  - Post an Event:
+  - Post an Event: 35 seconds
-  - Comment on event:
+  - Comment on event: 20 seconds
-  - Like a Commment:
+  - Like a Commment: 5 seconds
-  - Delete a Comment:
+  - Delete a Comment: 10 seconds
-  - Delete an Event:
+  - Delete an Event: 15 seconds
-  - Edit profile:
+  - Edit profile: 30 seconds
-  - Send a friend request:
+  - Send a friend request: 20 seconds
 - **Success Rate**:
 - **Feedback / Answers to Questions:**
-  - UI Description:
+  - UI Description: Everythig easy to navigate, makes sense where things are placed.
-  - Ease of creating an Event:
+  - Ease of creating an Event: Easy to understand, might take too long.
-  - Missing / needed features:
+  - Missing / needed features: Notifications for friend requests.
 - **Ratings (Scale 1-10):**
-  - User Interface:
+  - User Interface: 9
-  - Ease of use:
+  - Ease of use: 8
-  - Liklihood of use in day to day:
+  - Liklihood of use in day to day: 7

 ## Reflections